Logo: small map of Scotland

 1318: Robert the Bruce captures Berwick Castle.

-6 April 1320: The Declaration of Arbroath is addressed to the Pope in an effort to have him recognise Robert the Bruce as King of Scotland (and remove the excommunication that followed his murder of the Red Comyn in a church).
+6 April 1320: The Declaration of Arbroath, drafted by Bernard, Abbot of Arbroath, is addressed to the Pope in an effort to have him recognise Robert the Bruce as King of Scotland (and remove the excommunication that followed his murder of the Red Comyn in a church).
 It defines the relationship between the Scottish King and the Scots people.

-17 March 1328: The Wars of Independence finally end with the Treaty of Edinburgh and Northampton.
+17 March 1328: The First War of Scottish Independence ends with the Treaty of Edinburgh and Northampton, under which the English Crown recognises that the Kingdom of Scotland is fully independent.

 July 1328: Robert the Bruce's four year old son David is married to Joan, the seven year old sister of Edward III of England.